deep-security/aws-config/README.md

 <tr>
   <td>dsTenant</td>
   <td>string</td>
   <td><i>Optional as long as dsHostname is specified</i>.
-Indicates which tenant to sign into within Deep Security</td>
+Indicates which tenant to sign in to within Deep Security</td>
 </tr>
 <tr>
   <td>dsHostname</td>
   <td>string</td>
   <td><i>Optional as long as dsTenant is specified</i>.
 Defaults to Deep Security as a Service.
-Indicates which Deep Security manager the rule should sign into</td>
+Indicates which Deep Security manager the rule should sign in to</td>
 </tr>
 </table>

-During execution, this rule sign into the Deep Security API.
+During execution, this rule sign in to the Deep Security API.
 You should setup a dedicated API access account to do this.
 Deep Security contains a robust role-based access control (RBAC) framework which you can use to ensure that this set of credentials has the least amount of privileges to success.

 This rule requires view access to one or more computers within Deep Security.